tinacms/tina.io/content/blog/data-layer-performant-editing.md

 The team at Tina has plans for the following highly requested features as the Data Layer matures out of its experimental phase.
 In fact we have already begun working on some of the features mentioned below, so stay tuned!

-### &#xA;More complex and advanced queries
+### More complex and advanced queries

 The Data Layer opens up our GraphQL layer to be even more powerful, in the future Tina plans to offer:

-1\.
-Pagination
+1. Pagination

-2\.
-Filtering
+2. Filtering

-3\.
-Sorting
+3. Sorting

 This means you will be able to reduce some of your calls if you don’t need a full data set, a good example of this would be where you only need 3 blog posts for a features section.
 In the current Tina integration you will need to retrieve all of the posts and filter them down after the fact, in the future you won’t need to do this.

-### &#xA;Referential Integrity
+### Referential Integrity

 With the introduction of the Data Layer it allows us to now be able to offer referential integrity.
 This will stop a content writer from accidentally making changes to content that could break other content or an entire site.
-The biggest benefits from a content user is the ability to rename files or even delete content safely.&#x20;
+The biggest benefits from a content user is the ability to rename files or even delete content safely.